nephila/djangocms-blog/README.rst

         :target: https://crate.io/packages/djangocms-blog?version=latest

-A djangoCMS 3 blog application
+A djangoCMS 3 blog application.

+Still experimental and untested.
+You are welcome if you want to try it; if you encounter any issue, please open an issue.

 Documentation
 -------------

-The full documentation is at http://djangocms-blog.rtfd.org.
+No doc at the moment, sorry

 Quickstart
 ----------